 Add any toppings or sides you would like and enjoy!

 Does this tofu scramble taste like eggs?

 Many people see tofu scramble as an alternative to scrambled eggs because of how similar the two dishes look.
 However other than appearance, this tofu scramble doesn’t have much in common with scrambled eggs.
-I’ve actaully never had scrambled eggs, but based on feedback from family, I’m quite certain this does not taste like eggs.
+I’ve actually never had scrambled eggs, but based on feedback from family, I’m quite certain this does not taste like eggs.
 It is absolutely delicious though!